pranavthombare/pranavthombare/README.md

 ### Hi there 👋

+I'm a tech enthusiast who enjoys programming things that help me in my day-to-day life.
+Be it making a dashboard to help me with exploratory data analysis or to make a custom OS which helps me to understand how a phone works.

+- 🔭 I’m currently working with Merlyn Mind on making their custom OS to bring AI solutions in classrooms with our SymphonyClassroom™️
+- 🌱 I’m currently learning python and rust.
+Rust seems to have a promising future and I would like to be a part of that someday.
+- 👯 I’m looking to collaborate on linux kernel and machine learning projects.
+- 🤔 I’m looking for help with the DevOps stuff which I am a noob at.
+I would like some help with how to get a website/pipeline up and running.
+- 💬 Ask me anything about tech and Android OS.
+- 📫 How to reach me: @pranavthombare for Telegram, Instagram and Unsplash.
+Can mail me at the address on my profile.
+- ⚡ Fun fact: I know how to use nunchucks and I have trekked the Everest Base Camp.

 <!--
 **pranavthombare/pranavthombare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.